Are you wondering how to give an injection in the buttock?

 - What is the volume you’re using?

-If you’re inserting a large volume of medication, consider the hip area for an IM injection since there is a higher limit on the maximum volume of medication.
+If you’re inserting a large volume of medication, consider the hip area for an IM injection site since there is a higher limit on the maximum volume of medication.
 The maximum limit for the buttocks and thigh muscles is 4 mL, whereas the upper arm is 1 mL (reference).
 A tip for if the volume is too large for the particular injection site is to split the dosage into smaller volumes and inject at different locations.
 This should not be necessary in the case of weight loss injections since they are typically recommended in 1mL doses.

-It’s also recommended to switch up the injection location to prevent any skin irritation and scarring.
+It’s also recommended to switch up the IM sites to prevent any skin irritation and scarring.
 Whether or not you’re changing location sites, it’s best to try to give the shots a one inch radius of each injection.
 You’ll also want to keep a log of where you last administered an IM injection as well as the date and time.
 Keeping track can help to prevent any skin irritation and any complications that arise with incorrect application.

 Landmarks for Intramuscular Injections